bjtully/BioMetaPipeline/MET_ANNOT.md

 PATH = /path/to/BioMetaDB/dbdm.py
 --db_name = Annotation

+[DIAMOND]
+PATH = /path/to/diamond

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # The following pipe sections may optionally be set
 # Ensure that the entire pipe section is valid,
 # or deleted/commented out, prior to running pipeline